ippontech/blog-usa/posts/streamline-your-data-transformations-by-running-dbt-directly-on-databricks-using-jobs.md

 You can configure the job to run on a schedule or trigger it manually.
 After triggering a run, you can monitor its progress in the Databricks UI or using the Databricks API.
 You can view the job run history, logs, and metrics.
 You can also configure alerts to notify you when the job fails or exceeds a certain threshold.

-The output of the Job run displays our dbt logs and they can be inspected to make sure that everything was completed successfully.
+The output of the Job run displays our dbt logs, and they can be inspected to make sure that everything was completed successfully.

 ![pizza raw](https://raw.githubusercontent.com/Falydoor/blog-usa/blog-databricks-dbt/images/2023/04/databricks-dbt-logs.png)

-My dbt project is configured to run tests using dbt's generic tests and we can see that the test `unique_pizza_id` failed:
+My dbt project is configured to run tests using dbt's generic tests, and we can see that the test `unique_pizza_id` failed:

 ![pizza raw](https://raw.githubusercontent.com/Falydoor/blog-usa/blog-databricks-dbt/images/2023/04/databricks-dbt-tests.png)